yu-ming-chen/tp/docs/DeveloperGuide.md

 #### Use Case: UC05 - Opening a budget

+MSS (Contributed by Song Yu)

+1. User requests to open a budget to view the list of expenditures in the budget page view.
+2. NUSave opens the budget.
+<br/> Use case ends.

+**Extensions**

+- 1a.
+User provides invalid command format to open a budget.
+    - 1a1.
+NUSave shows an error message.
+- 1b.
+The given budget does not exist.
+    - 1b1.
+NUSave shows an error message.
+        <br/> Use case resumes at step 2.

 #### Use Case: UC06 - Closing a budget

+MSS (Contributed by Song Yu)

+1. User requests to close a budget to view the list of budgets in the main page view.
+2. NUSave closes the budget.
+<br/> User case ends.

+**Extensions**

+- 1a.
+User provides invalid command format to close a budget.
+    - 1a1.
+NUSave shows an error message.

 #### Use Case: UC07 - Sorting budgets